dopplerimager/sdi/readme.markdown

 Andor camera, MOXA usb hub, etc.

 The standard directory to place this tree is in c:\users\sdi3000\.
-Some stuff (like the watchdog scripts) assume directory structure.
+Some stuff (like the watchdog scripts) assume this directory structure.
 Additional directories need to be created on the target machine, depending on the settings file, for example the following directories are expected by the console and read from the settings file: